yoda-vid/texttrix/readme.txt

 -Double-click the file and follow the instructions to unpack and launch.
 -The installed program can be re-launched by running the JAR file again.
 The JAR file will detect the previous installation and launch the program.
+-As of Text Trix 1.0.1, you can also launch or create a shortcut to the TextTrix.exe file on Windows platforms for quick launch

 TextTrix-x.y.z.zip:
 -Unzip the file.